-Ibiza Gay Pride – this event has been on hiatus for a number of years but recently returned in July of 2015 for another go and expects to return in 2016.
+Ibiza Gay Pride – this event has been on hiatus for a number of years but recently returned in July of 2015.
 It consists of special parties and venues, a fashion show, art and photography exhibitions, documentaries and of course a small, but energetic Pride Parade.

 Day Trips from Ibiza

 Formentera – this small island just south of Ibiza and the most southern of the Balearic Islands is a great day trip to escape the never ending club scene of Ibiza.
 Its beautiful white beaches and clear waters bring many visitors over to relax under the Mediterranean sun.
 Travel to the island can be done easily by ferry.
 They leave from the Ibiza port about every 30 minutes in the high season and arrive in about 40 minutes.
 The ferry costs about 40€ round trip.